5 Essential Tips for Expat and Immigrant Families Moving to Málaga

 A central neighborhood just north of Málaga’s historic center.
 It offers a mix of traditional charm and urban convenience, with access to local schools and cultural sites.

-• Why expats like it: Walkable, lively, close to the old town and good schools.
+• Why families like it: Walkable, lively, close to the old town and good schools.

 3. Prepare for Bureaucracy (and Bring the Right Documents)